 Employment by Industry.
-The following charts show the distribution of non-agricultural payroll employment by industry in Massachusetts for 2002 and 2003 (through November) on the new North American Industry Classification System (NAICS) basis, and the corresponding shares twelve years earlier, the earliest years for which NAICS data is available.
+The following charts show the distribution of non-agricultural payroll employment by industry in Massachusetts for 2002 and 2003 on the new North American Industry Classification System (NAICS) basis, and the corresponding shares twelve years earlier, the earliest years for which NAICS data is available.
 Subsequent versions of this Economic Information section will discuss these new sectors in more detail.
 Like many industrial states, Massachusetts has seen a steady diminution of its manufacturing jobs base over the last two decades, both absolutely and as a share of total employment.
 Several NAICS service sectors have grown to take the place of manufacturing in driving the Massachusetts economy.

-Total non-agricultural employment in Massachusetts declined at a rate of 2.4 percent in 2002 and has declined another 1.2 percent in the first eleven months of this year.
-Between November 2002 and November 2003, manufacturing employment (on the NAICS basis) declined 2.9 percent.
+Total non-agricultural employment in Massachusetts declined 2.4 percent in 2002 and another 1.9 percent in 2003.
+Between March 2003 and March 2004, manufacturing employment (on the NAICS basis) declined 2.5 percent.